madhu-basavanna/cli-tools/README.md

 ## Add below config to ~/.vimrc to enable yankking to system clipboard

-" Use system clipboard as default set clipboard=unnamedplus  " For Linux (uses "+ register)
+" Use system clipboard as default \
+set clipboard=unnamedplus

 ## Install fzf